pursuit-curriculum/unit-full-stack-web-development/express-connect-react/lesson-notes/README.md

 Inside the `useEffect` function, we will add our initial API call to get all the bookmarks.

-- Make a `get` request using Axios. `then` when there is a `response`, do something.
+- Make a `GET` request using fetch. `then` when there is a `response`, do something.
 In our case, we want to update state by using the `setBookmarks` that was declared at the beginning of the `App` component.
 The state will be updated to be our array of bookmark objects.

-**BONUS:** Promises or async/await?
-Which one should we use?
-This author prefers to [Use what the docs recommend](https://axios-http.com/docs/api_intro).
-In this case, Axios uses promises.
-You will likely find different style guides based on where you are employed.
-Also, best practices change over time.
-Learning and practicing the syntax of promises and async/await is a good idea.

 **src/Components/Bookmarks.js**